What is FAFSA?

 The financial aid office will compare the information on the requested documents with what you provided on the FAFSA and confirm the information is correct at that time.
 We are then able to finish processing the FAFSA and ensure that your financial aid has been awarded correctly.

-Approximately 5 business days after you submits the FAFSA for the current academic year, check your financial aid student portal to see if we are requesting additional documentation.
+Approximately 5 business days after you submit the FAFSA for the current academic year, check your financial aid student portal to see if we are requesting additional documentation.
 If so, you have been selected for verification.

 Missing document emails will be sent to your BYU-Idaho student email address on a weekly basis until we receive the documents we need to verify the FAFSA.
 It is important to know that until the requested documents are submitted and processed by the financial aid office, you are unable to receive your federal financial aid.